esmero/archipelago-documentation/docs/annotations.md

 4. Enter the text for your annotation in the pop-up window.
 	![annotations edit](../imgs/annotations_edit.jpg)
 5. Click the "Ok" button when you are ready.
-6. To save your annotation (or annotations if you created multiple), navigate to the main content "Edit" tab, where you will see a message about Unsaved Web Annotation Changes.
+6. To save your annotation (or annotations if you created multiple), navigate to the main Digital Object "Edit" tab, where you will see a message about Unsaved Web Annotation Changes.
 	![annotations edit delete save](../imgs/annotations_edit_delete_save.jpg)
 7. Select "Save" to preserve your Annotation(s).
 They will now become part of your Digital Object's JSON, found under the `ap:annotationCollection` key.
 	- _*Pressing the "Discard" button will discard only the unsaved Annotations, and will reload the page._